pxcbe/python-startersguide/02_examples/01_hallo-world/README.md

 ./HelloWorld_SheBang.py
 ```
 You'll find that HelloWorld.py doesn't work and HelloWorld_SheBang.py does.
 Why is this?
 On the first line of the HelloWorld_SheBang.py there is an extra statement, this statement is called a Shebang and this tells the operating system it is a python script.
+It performs the same function as the "python3" statement needed for the HelloWorld.py script

 ```
-#!/usr/bin/env python
+#!/usr/bin/python3
 ```